relsqui/flyingpigs/README.md

 ### other options and i/o ###
 By default, flyingpigs connects to systems in the background and truncates the output to fit into columns on your screen.
 If you want to keep all the connections in the foreground (and consequently make only one at a time), use --serial.
 If you want to see more of the output, you can either make your terminal wider or use --wrap to turn off truncation altogether.

+If an ssh connection to one of the systems cannot be made, flyingpigs will report it as a failure.
+If the ssh connection is accepted but cannot be completed, flyingpigs will wait a specified number of seconds before giving up.
+You can change the timeout with --timeout.

 flyingpigs ignores stdin.
 All its important content (load and process messages) goes to stdout, and everything else (labels and information) goes to stderr, so you can safely redirect it to a file for later parsing without a lot of extra clutter.
 Prompts for authentication will go to the terminal regardless of whether stdout and/or stderr are redirected.

 ### authentication ###